terus-technology/moodle-block_blcmodules/README.md

 *Option 1:* In more modern versions of Moodle, a site administrator can install this plugin using the tool at site administration / Plugins / Install Plugins.

-*Option 2:* The plugin can also be installed manually by placing the (unzipped version) in the 'blocks' directory of your Moodle.
+*Option 2:* The plugin can also be installed manually by placing the (unzipped version) into the 'blocks/blc_modules' directory of your Moodle.

 You will be prompted to enter your API key upon Installation.
 There is also a tool on the plugin settings page which allows you to check both your API key and URL.